 The twenty-five yard line tiebreaker system will be used in all divisions and all games, (including finals), of the CIF Southern Section football playoffs, when games end in regulation time with the score tied.
-Although the ball will be placed on the 25-yard line for tiebreakers, we will adopt the National Federation 10-yard tiebreaker rules, with the exception that teams will be able to make first downs.
-Because of concerns regarding inconsistency WE WILL NOT BE USING NCAA RULES.
-Complete details for the 10-yard line tiebreaker are listed on pages 84 and 85 of the 2019 National Federation Official High School Football Rules.
-This will apply to all playoff games including the championship games.
+Although the ball will be placed on the 25-yard line for tiebreakers, we will adopt the National Federation 10-yard tiebreaker rules, with the exception that teams will be able to make first downs and have the opportunity to score on a defensive interception or fumble recovery.
+Complete details for the 10-yard line tiebreaker are listed on page 85 of the 2021 National Federation Official High School Football Rules.